-Where was World on Fire filmed?
+Where was World on Fire season 2 filmed?

-The BBC series was filmed in two main locations: Manchester and Prague.
+However, we do know more about the filming locations for the first series, which was filmed in two main locations: Manchester and Prague.

 As you probably suspected, many of the scenes set in Manchester were actually filmed in the city.
 However, as Adam Smith, director of the series' first two episodes, told RadioTimes.com, parts of Wigan also doubled for the city.

 What about the scenes set in Poland, Berlin and Paris circa 1939?
 All of these were filmed in Prague, the capital of the Czech Republic.
-Well almost all.
+Well, almost all.
 "We also pretended parts of Manchester were Warsaw," Smith told us.
 "And parts of Wigan were Paris.
 It was a really confusing shoot!"

 Scenes of war-torn Warsaw were also filmed in Prague.
 "We found this amazing location just outside the site, this devastated factory," explained Helen Ziegler, executive producer.
 "It looked like it had been bombed [it had actually been half-demolished] and it had this eerie beauty to it."